jorgebucaran/hyperapp/README.md

 ### Styles

-Hyperapp does not support inline styles as strings, but as an object with style declarations.
-Each declaration consists of a style written in camelCase and a value.
+Hyperapp does not handle inline styles as strings, but as an object with style declarations.
+Each declaration consists of a style name property written in <samp>camelCase</samp> and a value.

 ```jsx
 import { h } from "hyperapp"